 - In 2011, ASIC developed the first Australian National Financial Literacy Strategy to provide a national framework for financial literacy based on stakeholder collaboration, research and international best practice.
 The strategy was comprehensively reviewed and updated in 2013. - In Turkey, a National Financial Education Strategic Plan is expected to be implemented nationwide with the Ministry of Education. - The CMVM, with the endorsement of Portugal's Minister of State and Finance, participated with representatives from the central bank and insurance and pension funds supervisory authority in the preparation of a National Plan for Financial Education 2011-15.
 The plan is aimed at establishing a national framework for financial education projects.
-Training sessions for teachers, educators and also professionals who are in contact with the public and play a role in investor protection are in progress.33 - The CNV recently created an Investor Protection and Financial Education division, aimed at developing a national financial education program that is aligned with international standards of investor education.
+Training sessions for teachers, educators and also professionals who are in contact with the public and play a role in investor protection are in progress. - The CNV recently created an Investor Protection and Financial Education division, aimed at developing a national financial education program that is aligned with international standards of investor education. - The CVM coordinated the working group set up by the Brazilian financial regulators to propose the National Strategy for Financial Education ("Estratégia Nacional de Educação Financeira ENEF)".
+The ENEF's Presidential decree was enacted in 2010.